Property Investment · Last updated 2 June 2026

 How do I find tenants for a parking space?

-Word of mouth works well in La Linea.
-Neighbours, local WhatsApp groups, and posting on community notice boards often fill spaces quickly.
-For broader reach, list on Idealista or Fotocasa.
-Monthly rental agreements are standard and straightforward.
+Word of mouth is effective in La Linea.
+Neighbours, community notice boards, and local WhatsApp groups often fill spaces quickly.
+For wider reach, listing on Idealista or Fotocasa under the garaje category is straightforward and free or low-cost.
+Monthly rolling agreements are the standard arrangement and require no complex tenancy documentation.

 What taxes apply when buying a parking space in La Linea?

-For second-hand spaces, ITP (Impuesto de Transmisiones Patrimoniales) at 7% of declared value in Andalusia is the main tax.
-New spaces from developers are subject to IVA (21%) instead.
-Also budget for notary fees and land registry costs, typically 1 to 2% combined.
+For second-hand spaces purchased from a private seller, ITP (Impuesto de Transmisiones Patrimoniales) at the Andalusia flat rate of 7% of the declared value applies (as of the 2021 Andalusia reform).
+New spaces purchased directly from a developer company are subject to IVA at 21% instead.
+On top of either, budget for notary fees and land registry costs, typically 1 to 2% of the purchase price combined.
+Your gestor or abogado will confirm the exact split for your specific transaction.

 Ethan Roworth